AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/patient-dh-base-1-issues.md

   </tr>
   <tr>
     <td>Support for CALD (Cultural and Linguistic Diversity) data set</td>
-    <td>This profile does not provide support for all of the minimum CALD data set.
+    <td>This profile supports the exchange of some of the Cultural and Linguistic Diversity (CALD) data set, including a country of birth and preferred language.
 Support for need for interpreter and year of arrival in Australia is available in R4 variants of patient profiles, for example see <a href="https://github.com/AuDigitalHealth/ci-fhir-r4/blob/master/resources/patient-ident-1.xml">Patient with Mandatory Identifier</a> and <a href="https://github.com/AuDigitalHealth/ci-fhir-r4/blob/master/resources/patient-mhr-1.xml">My Health Record Patient</a>.</td>
     <td>See <a href="https://github.com/AuDigitalHealth/ci-fhir-r4/issues/13">ci-fhir-r4/issues/13</a></td>
   </tr>
   <tr>